DopierRex/OneNext/README.md

 https://github.com/hoglet67/BeebFpga/releases/download/specnext_beta1/BEEB.MMB.zip

 2) The resources on this repository do not include the official System/Next distribution, therefore, you have to dowload it yourself.
-Download the latest stable complete System/Next distribution, sn-complete-22.10a.zip (recommended) SYSTEM/NEXT 22.10 at
+Download the latest stable System/Next distribution, sn-complete-22.10a.zip (recommended) SYSTEM/NEXT 22.10 at

 https://www.specnext.com/latestdistro

 Navigate to the place where you downloaded the distribution and double-click it to unzip.
-Select all files in the distribution and copy them to the root folder of your newly formatted FAT16 SD card (or the first FAT16 4gb partition, if you have opted to have multiple drives in NextZXOS, as marked optional in REQUIREMENTS above).
+Select all files in the distribution and copy them to the root folder of your newly formatted FAT16 SD card (or the first FAT16 4gb partition, if you have opted to have multiple drives in NextZXOS, as in REQUIREMENTS above).

 At this stage, it's a good idea to check out your official NextZXOS distribution by inserting the new SD card in the Spectrum Next, before proceeding to the next step.
 Remember that a 'Screen Test' will be enabled at your first start up (press 'V' VGA, 'R' RGB, 'D' Digital, 'A' ALL).

 PLEASE NOTE: You need at least core v3.01.10
 Please read the instructions carefully at the link above for SYSTEM/NEXT 22.10

 Also, you may notice the section 'Note for PS/2 keyboard users' on the official distribution release website listed above.
 As extra cores require an external PS/2 keyboard, that feature needs to be enabled (you can still use a mouse AND a keyboard with a PS/2 Y-splitter cable).
-However, no action is really required for enabling a PS/2 keyboard at this stage because, after you complete the next step (3), it will be automatically configured.
+However, no action is really required at this stage because, after you complete the next step (3), PS/2 keyboard will be automatically configured.

 3) Download this repository's latest release, navigate to the place you downloaded it, unzip the file, select ALL and copy all files to the root of your FAT16 primary partition on the SD card, where you have already placed the System/Next distribution (step 2).